timburr1/timburr1.github.io/cv.md

 May 2006 - Jul 2012
 Lifeguard, Counselor, and Shooting Sports Co-Director | BSA Camp Tapico | Kalkaska, MI
 * Developed personal leadership skills in a non-profit environment
-* Led groups of scouts and counselors from many diverse backgrounds
+* Managed groups of scouts and counselors from many diverse backgrounds

 Awards and Acknowledgements